 Geographic Distribution: We have students from almost all 50 US States as well as up to 20-30% of our population can be International students; we have had kids from Korea, France, Spain, China, England, Switzerland, Dominican Republic, Costa Rica, Brazil, and many more.

-Student Info: Chopped Junior Summer Camp Alumni and more about campusNYC
+Student Info: Cooking Camp Alumni and more about campusNYC

 2018: Here is what a mom wrote about her daughter on her enrollment who is returning for a second summer (2018).
 We really like this because it says a lot about the kind of kids we have at campusNYC and their passion: